itsjordanmuller/2023-javascript-sandbox/README.md

 #### Multi-line Comments
 > Enclosed in /* and */, great for longer explanations or commenting out blocks of code.

-Additionally, I practiced organizing console messages with **console.group**, **console.error**, **console.warn**, and **console.groupEnd**.
-I also displayed an object in a table format using console.table and styled a **console.log** message with CSS.
+Additionally, I practiced organizing console messages with `console.group`, `console.error`, `console.warn`, and `console.groupEnd`.
+I also displayed an object in a table format using `console.table` and styled a `console.log` message with CSS.
 This exercise helped me understand how to use comments in JavaScript & reinforced my skills in output formatting in the console.

 <details>
-<summary>View JS Code - script.js - #2 - Comments & Shortcuts</summary>
+<summary>View JS Code - <span style="color:#000000; background-color: #F7DF1E; padding: 2px 6px; border-radius: 5px;">script.js</span> - B - Comments & Shortcuts</summary>
 <br>

 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E.svg?style=for-the-badge&logo=JavaScript&logoColor=black)